Facebook Pixel How to Drag the Shutter for Creative Portrait Photography

 Step 8: Keep experimenting.

-There is so much that you can do with dragging the shutter like this.
-Instead of your subject moving their heads, have them hold their pose and cover their face with their hands once the flash has fired.
+There is so much that you can do when dragging the shutter like this.
+Instead of your subject moving their head, have them hold their pose and cover their face with their hands once the flash has fired.

 Instead of taking a second pose, have them keep moving their head for the duration of the exposure.
 Alternatively, instead of having your subject move, try moving the camera.

 The choices are limitless.
 Not everything will work, but memory is cheap.
-Try it anyway and see what comes out.
+If you come up with an interesting idea, give it a try and see what comes out.

 In the end